leafac/yocto-cfa/dissertation/yocto-cfa.md

 </fieldset>

 For our goal of exploring analysis techniques, we are concerned only with computational power, but it is worth noting that programmers are more interested in other language properties: Does the language promote writing programs of higher quality?
-(It most probably does not \cite{code-quality}.)
+(It most probably does not [code-quality]().)
 Does the language improve productivity?
 Does the language work well for the domain of the problem?
 (For example, we would probably write an operating system in C and a web application in JavaScript, not the other way around.)
 Is the language more expressive than others?
-(Perhaps surprisingly, it is possible to make formal arguments about expressiveness without resorting to personal preference and anecdotal evidence \cite{expressive-power}.)
+(Perhaps surprisingly, it is possible to make formal arguments about expressiveness without resorting to personal preference and anecdotal evidence [expressive-power]().)
 Despite having the same computational power as other languages, Yocto-JavaScript fares badly in these other aspects: it is remarkably unproductive and inexpressive.

 ### A Formal Grammar for Yocto-JavaScript

-The description of Yocto-JavaScript given so far has been informal; the following is a grammar in _Backus–Naur Form_ (BNF) \cite{bnf} \cite[§ 4.2]{dragon-book} that formalizes it:
+The description of Yocto-JavaScript given so far has been informal; the following is a grammar in _Backus–Naur Form_ (BNF) [bnf]() \cite[§ 4.2]{dragon-book} that formalizes it:

 \begin{center}
 \begin{tabular}{rcll}